VimsecAu/kb/m365/baselines/exo.md

   - [T1562: Impair Defenses](https://attack.mitre.org/techniques/T1562/)

 #### MS.EXO.4.4v1
-An agency point of contact SHOULD be included for aggregate and failure reports.
+An company point of contact SHOULD be included for aggregate and failure reports.

 <!--Policy: MS.EXO.4.4v1; Criticality: SHOULD -->
 - _Rationale:_ Email spoofing attempts are not inherently visible to domain owners.
 DMARC provides a mechanism to receive reports of spoofing attempts.
-Including an agency point of contact gives the agency insight into attempts to spoof their domains.
+Including an company point of contact gives the company insight into attempts to spoof their domains.
 - _Last modified:_ June 2023
 - _MITRE ATT&CK TTP Mapping:_